kyonifer/koma/docs/docs/guide/linalg.md

-# Linear Algebra
+# Matrices & Linear Algebra

-While it is always possible to use the `*Factory` and `*Matrix` classes provided by your chosen backend or the core directly, Koma provides a set of top-level convenience functions to make the experience more similar to other scientific environments.
+While it is always possible to use the [`*Factory` and `*Matrix`](functionality.md) classes provided by your chosen backend or the core directly, Koma provides a set of top-level convenience functions to make the experience more similar to other scientific environments.
-All these functions reside in the `import koma.*` namespace.
+All these functions reside in the `import koma.*` namespace and use the underlying object-oriented hierarchy internally.

 ### Creating Matrices